haydenykh/SainsOrScienceBot/CONTRIBUTE.md

 ### Structural FITB type

-The structural FITB (fill in the blanks) type is a type where you have to fill in the blanks of an uncompleted statement.
+The structural FITB (fill in the blanks) type is a type where you have to fill in the blanks of an incomplete statement.

 Example: